jharwell/sierra/docs/src/usage/environment.rst

    plugin directory outside the SIERRA source tree must be on ``SIERRA_PLUGIN_PATH``.
 Paths are added to ``PYTHONPATH`` as needed to load plugins correctly.
-For example, if you have a different version of the ``--storage-medium`` plugin you'd like to use, and you have but the directory containing the plugin in ``$HOME/plugins``, then you need to add ``$HOME/plugins`` to your ``SIERRA_PLUGIN_PATH`` to so that SIERRA will find it.
+For example, if you have a different version of the ``--storage`` plugin you'd like to use, and you have but the directory containing the plugin in ``$HOME/plugins``, then you need to add ``$HOME/plugins`` to your ``SIERRA_PLUGIN_PATH`` to so that SIERRA will find it.
 This variable is used in stages 1-5.